vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/endocrinology/endocrinology-hypoglycemia.md

-# Hypoglycemia

-Hypoglycemia – Will Bassett
+# Hypoglycemia – Will Bassett

-Background
+## Background

--   Definition
-    : BG \<70 mg/dL on any measurement
+Definition: BG <70 mg/dL in a patient on insulin or an oral hypoglycemic; <55 mg/dL for other patients

-    -   -   -   Generally worse outcomes than hyperglycemia
+- Generally worse outcomes than hyperglycemia
-            -   Causes:

-    -   Inflammation
-        -   Sudden
-            blood glucose drops in previously well controlled patient may indicate a new inflammatory process (infection, pancreatitis, sepsis etc.)
-        -   Check vitals and assess for new symptoms

-    -   Iatrogenic (insulin dose not adjusted for AKI or NPO)
+Causes: infection, liver failure, iatrogenic (e.g. insulin not adjusted for AKI or being NPO)

-        -   Can
-            consider
-            reduction of basal insulin and/or consider holding prandial insulin
-        -   If
-            patient
-            is NPO, consider maintenance D5W/D5LR infusion
--   If
-    patient
-    is NPO, schedule blood glucose checks at a regular interval ​​​​​​ Can present with Sudden tremor, palpitations, delirium, dizziness, AMS
+Symptoms vary from tremor, palpitations, delirium, dizziness, AMS, coma

-Management
+## Management

--   Give PO carbohydrate load (15-20g oral glucose) if pt is alert and tolerates PO
+Give PO carbohydrate load (15-20g oral glucose) if pt is alert and tolerates PO

--   Repeat measurement after 15 minutes and treat again as needed
--   Give IV D50 if severe (\<50), or cannot take PO
+Give IV D50 if severe (<50), or cannot take PO

+Repeat measurements after 15 minutes and treat again as needed

+- As a rule of thumb, 15g of carbs should raise BG within 15 minutes

--   Give glucagon 0.5-1mg SQ/IM if no IV access and impaired consciousness
+Give glucagon 0.5-1mg SQ/IM if no IV access and impaired consciousness

 - Effect is transient and IV access should be obtained ASAP for glucose infusion

--   Do NOT hold basal for T1DM: treat the low, then reduce dose if needed (not necessary if low caused by high mealtime or SSI).
-In general, doses need not be reduced by > 30%
+Do NOT hold basal insulin for T1DM: treat the low, then reduce dose if needed